hipay/hipay-docs/hipay-enterprise-sdk-js_3/Hosted-Fields/1-Integration-Guide.md

-# HiPay Hosted Fields integration guide
+# HiPay Hosted Fields quickstart

-This guide will walk you through the creation of a payment form using the HiPay Hosted Fields.
+This guide will walk you through the creation of a credit card payment form using the HiPay Hosted Fields.

 You will see how to create your payment form, customize it, interact with it, and securely get a `token` generated from sensitive card information.
 This token will enable you to make a transaction using the [HiPay Order API](/doc-api/enterprise/gateway/#!/payments/requestNewOrder).

+This guide show you the 2 integration modes:
+- Auto-generated form with material design
+- Custom form

 Please follow these 6 steps to create your payment form with the HiPay Hosted Fields:

 1. [Set up the HiPay Enterprise JavaScript SDK](#hipay-hosted-fields-integration-guide-1-set-up-the-hipay-enterprise-javascript-sdk)
 2. [Set up your HTML form](#hipay-hosted-fields-integration-guide-2-set-up-your-html-form)